ruiamcosta/daily-diet-API/README.md

 # Ignite NodeJS Rocketseat
 - Project developed as 'Challenge 02' of the Module 'Creating REST API with Node.js' at Rocketseat Ignite
 - The application consists of a REST API with Node.js for daily diet tracking
-- The application was developed with, eslint, dotenv, fastify, knex, zod sqlite, tsup to build the project the tests with vitest and supertest
+- The application was developed with, eslint, dotenv, fastify, knex, zod sqlite, tsup to build the project and the tests with vitest and supertest

 ### Aplication rules
 - It should be possible to create a user